unendin/csv2sheet/README.md

 Google Apps Scripts (aka JavaScript) to create and update Google Sheets with CSV files.

 # Installation
 [Download zip from GitHub](https://github.com/unendin/csv2sheet/archive/master.zip).
-Unzip it, delete the `csv2sheet_scripts/`, rename the top-level folder back to `csv2sheet/` and place it anywhere in your local Google Drive.
+Unzip it, delete the `csv2sheet_scripts/` folder, rename the top-level folder back to `csv2sheet/`, and place it anywhere in your local Google Drive.
 Once the contents sync with your Drive on the Web, you should have a working version with full access to source code:
 ```
 csv2sheet                      <= Restore this folder name (or see "Options" below)
 |   csv2sheet_scripts          <= Delete this.
 Source code is for versioning but won't run.